typelevel/typelevel.github.com/src/blog/algebraic-api-design.md

 - The root node represents the starting position
 - The leafs are terminal game states

 The total number of leafs is the game-tree complexity.
-The game-tree complexity of Tic-Tac-Toe e.g. is about $10^5$.
+The game-tree complexity of Tic-Tac-Toe e.g. is about @:math 10^5 @:@.
 Tic-Tac-Toe is easy to solve by doing an exhaustive search.
-Whereas SameGame has a complexity of approximately $10^{82}$.
+Whereas SameGame has a complexity of approximately @:math 10^{82} @:@.
 This makes it impossible to solve with a brute-force approach or other traditional algorithms in a reasonable amount of time.
 Smaller SameGame boards are relatively easy to solve.
 As the size of the board increases we observe a *combinatorial explosion*.
 The time required to find the best solution increases so rapidly that we hit a solvability limit.

 ## Monte Carlo tree search